kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 and submitted new ones.
 When I asked for help on the #sig-docs channel, contributors posted useful links, what my local git config file should look like, and the exact set of git commands to run.
-The process used by contributors was different than the one defined in the **Intermediate contributing** page, so I would have saved myself so much time if I had asked what GitHub workflow to use.
+The process used by contributors was different than the one defined in the **Intermediate contributing** page.
+I would have saved myself so much time if I had asked what GitHub workflow to use.
 The more community knowledge that is documented, the easier it is for new contributors to be productive quickly.